> The Watersons > Songs > The Jolly Waggoners

 This video shows the Young’uns singing A Jolly Waggoner at Sedgefield Cricket Club in 2009:

 Andy Turner learned The Jolly Waggoner from Charlie Bridger of Stone-in-Oxney, and sang it as the 27 October 2013 entry of his project A Folk Song a Week.
-Charlie Bridger (born 1913) had learned the song at school, almost certainly from English Folk-Songs For Schools, collected and arranged by S. Baring-Gould and Cecil J. Sharp, published by Curwen in 1907.
+Charlie Bridger (born 1913) had learned the song at school, almost certainly from English Folk-Songs for Schools, collected and arranged by S. Baring-Gould and Cecil J. Sharp, published by Curwen in 1907.

 Sam Kelly sang Jolly Waggoners in 2015 on his CD The Lost Boys.
+This track was also included on the anthology BBC Radio 2 Folk Awards 2016.

 Brian Peters sang The Jolly Waggoner in 2015 on his CD Squeezebox, Voicebox.
 He noted: